Use two-factor authentication to protect your accounts

 You’ll often find the option to enable 2FA in the privacy settings of your online accounts.

 Some online services don’t call it two-factor authentication though.
 Some will call it two-step authentication or multi-factor authentication (MFA).
-Others, like PayPal, use the term 'security key' when they’re talking about 2FA.
+Others use different terms, for example 'security key', when they’re talking about 2FA.

 Banks all enable their 2FA systems differently.
 Some will have different options depending on if you’re logging into your account on your desktop, laptop, or mobile device.
 Check your bank’s website to see what their 2FA options are, and how to set it up.